Home . Products . News . Articles . Downloads . Forums . Info Directory .

 Example: Crop & Crop Year Classes

-Here's an example of using two different Class qualifiers (both the crop name and crop year) in some Class names:
+Here's an example of using two different class qualifiers (both a crop name and crop year) in a list of classes:

-Assuming multiple crop years of information are kept, here's what the Class list would look like after two more years:
+Assuming multiple years of information are kept, here's what the Classes list would look like after two more years:

 While there's nothing terribly wrong with this setup, there are two minor problems:

-1. Having so many Classes that begin with the same characters at the same class level renders the "QuickFill" feature of Quicken & Quickbooks useless for typing in Classes while entering transactions.
+1. Having so many Classes that begin with the same characters at the same class level renders the QuickFill feature of Quicken and Quickbooks useless for typing in classes while entering transactions.
 You'd have to type an entire Class name to make the program fill it in correctly.

-In case you're unfamiliar with it, the "QuickFill" feature attempts to complete a data entry for you as you begin to type it in.
-Typing "so" might fill in "Soybean" in the Class entry field (assuming there's a Class named "soybean" in your Class list).
+In case you're unfamiliar with it, the QuickFill feature attempts to complete a data entry for you as you begin to type it in.
+If you typed "so", then Soybeans '09 would appear in the Class field of your transaction entry.

 2. Getting a report for all three crops for any particular crop year requires choosing three different names from the Class list.

-Here's the same basic list, arranged with only one Class qualifier per Class level:
+Here's the same basic list, arranged with only one qualifier per class level:

 • Corn